Anxious People (film): Production

-The film by Marc Foster is an adaptation of the novel Anxious People by Fredrik Backman (2019), written by David Magee.
+The film, directed by Marc Forster, is an adaptation of the novel Anxious People by Fredrik Backman (2019), with screenplay written by David Magee.
 Both Forster and Magee previously worked on a feature film adaptation of another book from Backman, A Man Called Ove.
 Fredrik Wikström Nicastro and Renée Wolfe of 2DUX² are producers on the film which has been developed and financed by Hope Studios.
 The cast is led by Angelina Jolie and Aimee Lou Wood.

 Principal photography began on September 2, 2025, at Pinewood Studios in London, when Jason Segel joined the cast.
-Carol Kane, Stephanie Allynne, Joanna Scanlan, Lennie James, and Jessica Gunning joined the cast later that month, with Solly McLeod joining in October.
+Carol Kane, Stephanie Allynne, Joanna Scanlan, Lennie James, and Jessica Gunning joined the cast later that month, with Solly McLeod joining in October and Kai Alexander after.